 The challenges unique to mobile game development & QA are device diversity, different operating system versions, hardware configurations and OEM/carrier customizations.
 Those aspects increase the complexity of QA and result in longer development cycles (time-to-market), higher fields crash rates (lower customer satisfaction and uninstalls hurting your top line) and higher customer support costs (more customer complaints) and inefficient development team (dealing with customer issues vs. developing new features).
 In order to improve the QA productivity, teams need to have access to real devices – the very same ones that end-users use.

-Developers and QA teams need an access to those devices exactly when they face an issue during development, they are fixing post-launch issues or get customer complaints.
+Developers and QA teams need access to those devices exactly when they face an issue during development, they are fixing post-launch issues or get customer complaints.
 Earlier the issues are found, lower is the cost of fixing them.
-To maximise bug-finding efficiency, you can automate testing, and do it on real devices after every new code checking and/or nightly builds.
-This will shorten your development-testing cycle, improve defect-fixing times and result in improved bottom line.
+To maximize bug-finding efficiency, you can automate testing, and do it on real devices after every new code checking and/or nightly builds.
+This will shorten your development-testing cycle, improve defect-fixing times and result in an improved bottom line.

-There are several practical ways to add value to existing mobile game development process.
+There are several practical ways to add value to the existing mobile game development process.
 If you focus on mentioned three items and follow the agile process with continuous testing, you’ll very quickly gain benefits and be able to build more robust games.
 Here is a check-list to move forward with better quality:

 1. Consider automating most of the testing, choose any of the excellent open source testing frameworks available for the most popular mobile platforms

 2. Avoid totally unnecessary vendor lock-in by using standard languages (Java, dotnet, perl, php, python, ruby), there is a pool of millions of developers using these languages to tap into